GluuFederation/docs-casa-prod/docs/source/developer/intro-plugin.md

 - `ISessionContext`: It allows you to obtain information about the current user session: who the logged-in `User` is, and which their `BrowserInfo` settings are.

-- `ILdapService`: Obtain an instance of this class (via `managedBean` method) and you are ready to start performing CRUD operations in local LDAP!.
-Recall that objects and classes passed here are supposed to follow the rules of [persistence framework](#ldap-sdk-for-java).
-This interface also contains some methods that allows you to quickly obtain the DN (distinguished name) of the most important branches of Gluu's LDAP tree.
+- `IPersistenceService`: Obtain an instance of this class (via `managedBean` method) and you are ready to start performing CRUD operations in the local database!.
+Recall that objects and classes passed around are supposed to be annotated with some of the annotations from the oxcore [persistence framework](#oxcore-persistence-annotation-lib).
+This interface also contains some methods that allows to quickly obtain the DN (distinguished name) of the most important branches of Gluu's LDAP tree which are also useful when couchbase is in place.

 !!!
 Note
-    When obtaining your ILdapService reference there is no need to worry about connecting to LDAP.
+    When obtaining your IPersistenceService reference there is no need to worry about connecting to the database.
 You are ready to go.

-#### Ldap-ped POJOs
+#### Persistence-ready POJOs

 `casa-shared` already provides some persistence-framework compatible POJOs that you can reuse or extend when writing plugins.
 The following are the most prominent:

-##### BaseLdapPerson
+##### BasePerson

-The class `org.gluu.casa.core.ldap.BaseLdapPerson` represents an entry in the *people* LDAP branch, that is, one with `objectClass=gluuPerson`.
-It only exposes LDAP attributes `inum` and `uid` so you might extend this class and add the attributes your plugin needs to handle.
-Note that field attributes, getter and setter methods may require annotations so that the framework automatically populates and/or persists values appropriately and also execute searches successfully.
+The class `org.gluu.casa.core.model.BasePerson` represents an entry in the *people* LDAP branch, that is, one with `objectClass=gluuPerson` (or its equivalent in case of Couchbase).
+It only exposes attributes `inum` and `uid` so you might extend this class and add the attributes your plugin needs to handle.
+Note that field attributes may require annotations so that the framework automatically populates and/or persists values appropriately.

-For an example on `BaseLdapPerson` derivation, check Gluu Casa [Person](https://github.com/GluuFederation/casa/tree/version_4.0/app/src/main/java/org/gluu/casa/core/ldap/Person.java) class which in addition to `BaseLdapPerson` fields, handles `givenName`, `sn`, and `memberOf` attributes.
+For an example on `BasePerson` derivation, check Gluu Casa [Person](https://github.com/GluuFederation/casa/blob/version_4.0/app/src/main/java/org/gluu/casa/core/model/Person.java) class which in addition to `BasePerson` fields, handles `givenName`, `sn`, and `memberOf` attributes.
 This class is not available in `casa-shared`.

-##### oxCustomScript
+##### CustomScript

-The class `org.gluu.casa.core.ldap.oxCustomScript` models an entry in the *scripts* LDAP branch, in other words, a representation of a Gluu custom interception script.
+The class `org.gluu.casa.core.model.CustomScript` represents a Gluu custom interception script.
 This class is useful for plugins working with authentication methods since those are parameterized via the configuration properties of scripts.
 You will find method `Utils.scriptConfigPropertiesAsMap` useful for easily reading a script properties set.

 ## Anatomy of a plugin